StrangeJay/DevOps_Project6/README.md

 - Use lsblk command to inspect what block devices are attached to the server.
  ![Screenshot_20230108_211409](https://user-images.githubusercontent.com/105195327/211217066-073f89f8-d9a8-4fde-8488-cfa9856709e0.png)

  Notice the names of your newly created devices.
 All devices in Linux reside in /dev/ directory.
-Inspect it with ls /dev/ and make sure you see all 3 newly created block devices there – their names will likely be $\color{pink}{xvdf\, xvdh\, xvdg}$.
+Inspect it with ls /dev/ and make sure you see all 3 newly created block devices there – their names will likely be **xvdf**, **xvdh**, **xvdg**.
 ![Screenshot 2023-01-08 211523](https://user-images.githubusercontent.com/105195327/211217224-61ea2d8e-c1fd-4394-ae58-9343e1710f01.png)

 - Use `df -h` command to see all mounts and free space on your server
  ![Screenshot_20230108_211932](https://user-images.githubusercontent.com/105195327/211217234-db369948-09a5-4f72-b99b-90446162fcca.png)

-- Use $\color{pink}{gdisk}$ utility to create a single partition on each of the 3 disks
+- Use **gdisk** utility to create a single partition on each of the 3 disks
  `sudo gdisk /dev/xvdf`

 ![partition table](https://user-images.githubusercontent.com/105195327/211217510-f8b1c189-a033-4587-9003-f96508bac232.png)